 They do not need much exercise in the least.
 They’re known for sleeping long hours throughout the day and avoiding much exercise.

-Because of their short faces and prominent wrinkles, these dogs are prone to many health problems.
+Due to their short faces and prominent wrinkles, these dogs are prone to many health problems.
 Their short muzzles make them unable to breathe properly, which is one reason they don’t exercise a lot.
 Some breathing problems are more severe than others, depending on the exact genetics of the dog.
-Eye problems are common as well since their eyes “bug out” quite a bit.
-Their hip sockets aren’t formed correctly in many cases, with causes hip dysplasia.
+Eye problems are also common because their eyes “bug out” quite a bit.
+Their hip sockets aren’t formed correctly in many cases, which causes hip dysplasia.
 This affects nearly 64% of Pugs, though the severity can differ widely.

 11. Chihuahua

 Technically, Chihuahuas aren’t very laidback and do have high exercise needs.
-However, their small size means that their needs are very easy to meet.
-Think about how many steps they need to take every time you take a step.
-Only very short walks are required.
+However, their small size means their needs are very easy to meet.
+Think about how many steps they need to take every time you take a step—only very short walks are required.

 These dogs are generally pretty healthy, but they can be prone to neurological diseases.
 They also have problems with their blood sugar due to their small size.
 They need regular meals to prevent complications with hypoglycemia.
 They are also prone to leg problems, though this is much less common than in some other breeds.
-Because of their small size, they are also more prone to physical injuries.
+Due to their small size, they are more prone to physical injuries.
 They just aren’t as sturdy as larger breeds.

 12. Greyhound